olenkachovgun/olenkachovgun/README.md

-# Привіт! Я — Олена Човгун 👩‍💻
+# Hi!
+I`m Olena Chovhun 👩‍💻

-💡 Fullstack Developer з бекграундом в IT та освіті.
-Cтворюю повноцінні web-застосунки з нуля. Маю досвід командної роботи за SCRUM, у ролі розробника та Scrum Master.
+💡 Fullstack Developer with a background in IT and education.
+I create full-fledged web applications from scratch.
+I have experience in teamwork using SCRUM, as a developer and Scrum Master.

-# 💻 Стек технологій
+# 💻 Technology stack

 **🌐 Frontend:**